Hugo Ekitike

+Ekitike began his professional career at 18 with Stade de Reims, playing for their reserves team before being called up to the senior squad in 2020.
+Between 2021 and 2022, Ekitike had loan spells at Vejle Boldklub and Paris Saint-Germain, winning the Ligue 1 title and appearing in the UEFA Champions League.
+His loan became a full transfer in 2023, however he only made one league appearance as a permanent player.

+Ekitike was sent on loan to Eintracht Frankfurt in April 2024, joining the club on a permanent basis later that year.
+During his only full season at Frankfurt, Ekitike scored 15 goals in 33 league games, helped Frankfurt to a 3rd-place finish in the Bundesliga, and appeared in the 2024–25 Bundesliga Team of the Season.
+In July 2025, he was signed by Liverpool for a reported fee of €80 million (£69 million).

+Ekitike has represented France as a youth international player, appearing for the under-20 and under-21 sides.

 Early life

-Hugo Ekitike was born on 20 June 2002 in Reims, Marne.
+Hugo Timothée Ekitike was born on 20 June 2002 in Reims, Marne, France, to a Cameroonian father and a French mother.
+He began his youth career at Cormontreuil FC, a small local football club in Cormontreuil, before joining the academy at Stade de Reims in 2013.

 Club career

 Reims

 On 12 July 2020, Ekitike signed his first professional contract with Reims.
 He debuted with the senior team in a 3–1 Ligue 1 loss to Lorient on 17 October 2020.
 On 29 January 2021, Ekitike joined Danish Superliga club Vejle Boldklub on loan for the rest of the season.

 On 26 September 2021, Ekitike scored Reims' second and third goals in a 3–1 win against Nantes, having come on as a substitute.
 In the January 2022 transfer window, Ekitike rejected a potential transfer to Newcastle United.
 Reims president Jean-Pierre Caillot admitted that the club had received "very good offers" for Ekitike, but reiterated that "there is still a piece of history to write together".